catppuccin/supersonic/README.md

 ## Usage

-1. Download the flavor of your choice.
+1. Download the flavor + accent combination of your choice from the [themes](./themes) directory.
 > [!NOTE]
 > Latte is included in all flavors as their light mode variant.
 2. Place the downloaded theme file into your [theme directory](https://github.com/dweymouth/supersonic/wiki/Custom-Themes).